PhantomDraft/subscription-manager-wp/README.md

 ## Compatibility

-This plugin works excellently in conjunction with **PD Hide Site**—a plugin that manages content access based on user groups, allowing dynamically assigned roles to be used for restricting access.
+This plugin works excellently in conjunction with **PD Group Hide Site**—a plugin that manages content access based on user groups, allowing dynamically assigned roles to be used for restricting access.